All Episodes

 Yes.

-And so when you change that paradigm, it takes the focus off of ushering in or luring in corporations for more money, for more gross national product.
+And so when you change that paradigm, it takes the focus off of ushering in or luring in corporations for more money for more gross national product.

-Once again, my city center of gravity, be the deciding factor with regard to all of those aspects, all those strata of the fire hose once again I'm drinking from.
+I'm looking at the metric of I've got to have the citizens, right, the center of gravity, once again, my center of gravity, be the deciding factor with regard to all of those aspects, all those strata of the fire hose, once again, I'm drinking from.

 Okay, so a follow-up question on that.